dagubasah/dagubasah/README.md

 <div align="center">

-**wetjaw studio** — no cubicle, no clock-in, no rat race. just LLMs, RAG pipelines, and things that ship.
+**wetjaw studio** — no cubicle, no clock-in, no rat race. just LLMs and things that ship.

 📫 check the repos, not the resume → [github.com/dagubasah](https://github.com/dagubasah)